AdobeDocs/campaign-standard.en/help/channels/using/getting-started-with-transactional-msg.md

     </tr>
     </table>

-* [Profile transactional messages](../../channels/using/profile-transactional-messages.md) targeting profiles from the Adobe Campaign marketing database.<!--You can use information from the Adobe Campaign database to send a transactional message based on customer marketing profiles.-->
+* [Profile transactional messages](../../channels/using/profile-transactional-messages.md) targeting **profiles from the Adobe Campaign marketing database**.<!--You can use information from the Adobe Campaign database to send a transactional message based on customer marketing profiles.-->

     <table>
     <tr>